-The directors present their annual report and the audited financial statements for the year ended 31 March 2021.
+The directors present their annual report on the affairs of Tata Consumer Products GB Limited ('the Company'), together with the financial statements and auditor's report, for the year ended 31 March 2023.

 Registered office

 Tata Consumer Products GB Limited is a private company incorporated and domiciled in the UK and its registered office is 325 Oldfield Lane North, Greenford, Middlesex, UK, UB6 0AZ.